|

 - |

-Comments: In 1861, Longacre changed the obverse hub to improve striking quality.
+Comments: During 1861, Longacre updated the obverse hub to improve striking quality.
 During that year, obverse dies were produced from both the Type I and Type II obverse hubs.
-The old hub (Type I) of 1861 has 5 vertical lines in the upper part of the shield above the banner.
+The old Type I hub of 1861 has 5 vertical lines in the upper part of the shield above the banner.
 Liberty's index finger also fell on the outside of the left shield edge.
-On the new hub (Type II) of 1861, there are 6 vertical lines above the banner.
+On the new Type II hub of 1861, there are 6 vertical lines above the banner.
 Liberty's index finger points straight down along the left edge of the shield.
 The letters on the Type I hub are thinner than the letters on the Type II hub.
 Once a Seated dime collector becomes familiar with the appearance of the Type I and Type II obverse hubs from these diagnostics, it is rather simple to identify the hubs by the overall appearance of Liberty's upper body.
 On the Type I hub, Liberty has a fully and more matronly figure while on the Type II hub, Liberty's upper body and arms are thinner.
-To date, 18 obverse dies have been identified as compared to a mintage of 1,884,000 pieces.
-The average mintage per obverse die is about 100,000 dimes suggesting smaller production batch sizes and limited usage of the dies.
-This finding is supported by the lack of late die state examples where die erosion and cracking becomes a problem.
-Die clashing is frequently seen on Type 1 coinage and this anomaly deserves additional research.
-Value As A Date (Coin World Trends/CoinValues)
+As of May 2017, 20 obverse dies have been identified as compared to a mintage of 1,884,000 pieces.
+The average mintage per obverse die is about 100,000 dimes suggesting smaller production batch sizes and limited usage of working dies.
+This finding is supported by the lack of late die state examples where die erosion and die cracking becomes a problem.
+Die clashing is frequently seen on Type 1 coinage and this anomaly was further researched in October 2012 resulting in an update to the reverse die numbering and overall variety listing.
+The Type 1 section went from 7 listed varieties to 10 as the reverse dies were closely studied and properly attributed consistent with die clashing observations.
+Value As A Date (Coin World Trends/CoinValues

 1963 |